 Carizzo Plain was an impromptu detour on our way from California to Arizona.
 This National Monument is located 100 miles north of Los Angeles and had a feeling of being in the middle of nowhere (because it is).
 We were hoping that we’d be there in time to see the wildflowers.

-Most families bond over dinner in their living room, mine bonds over boiled peanuts and fried tofu from street vendors, bought and eaten during countless roadtrips.
-On our last visit (Dec 2014), I wanted to see nearby the traditional village of Kampung Naga and the nearby Green Canyon in West Java.
+Most families bond over dinner in their living room, mine bonds over countless roadtrips.
+On our last visit to Indonesia (Dec 2014), we went to Garut (Tasikmalaya) to visit Kampung Naga, a traditional Javanese village.

 This is a series of unrelated and unfiltered snippets of highlights, tidbits, and memories from our visit to Hong Kong.